The Landmark London

 The Landmark London is a five-star hotel on Marylebone Road on the northern side of central London, England, in the City of Westminster.
 It was originally opened by the Great Central Railway, as the Hotel Great Central.
-As one of London's railway hotels it declined after the advent of the motor car, and served as a military convalescent home during the Second World War, and later the headquarters of the British Railways Board.
+As one of London's railway hotels, it declined after the advent of the motor car.
+It served as a military convalescent home during the Second World War, and later as the headquarters of the British Railways Board.
 It reopened as a hotel in 1993.

 History

 Early years

 The hotel was originally one of London's Victorian era railway hotels, the Hotel Great Central.
-It was first proposed by Sir Edward Watkin of the Great Central Railway who envisaged Marylebone station, which the hotel was to serve, as the hub of an international railway which would run through a channel tunnel.
-Sir Edward's aspirations proved to be overambitious (not for the only time as he was behind the Watkins' Tower, which was a failed attempt to outdo the Eiffel Tower), and after the Great Central ran into financial difficulties the site of the hotel was sold to Sir John Blundell Maple of the furniture company Maples, who opened his hotel in 1899.
+It was first proposed by Sir Edward Watkin of the Great Central Railway, who envisaged Marylebone station, which the hotel was to serve, as the hub of an international railway that would run through a channel tunnel.
+Sir Edward's aspirations proved to be overly ambitious (not for the only time, as he was behind the Watkins' Tower, a failed attempt to outdo the Eiffel Tower), and after the Great Central ran into financial difficulties, the site of the hotel was sold to Sir John Blundell Maple of the furniture company Maples, who opened the hotel in 1899.

 Marylebone station is one of the smallest of the central London termini, but its hotel was among the grandest of the London railway hotels.
 It had a clock tower and was built around a large central courtyard.
 There were two main entrances, one on the northern side facing the station and the other on the southern side towards Marylebone Road.
 The architect was Colonel Sir Robert William Edis and the style was eclectic and opulent.
 The Ladies' Alpine Club rented rooms in the hotel and held its annual dinner there.